saverio-negro/StackBoard/README.md

 ### Solution: Marker Protocol and Interface Abstraction

-To overcome this, `StackBoard` introduces a **marker protocol**, `StackBoardSectionSource`, that all `StackBoardSection` types conform to, regardless of their generic parameters.
+To overcome this, I introduced a **marker protocol**, `StackBoardSectionSource`, that all `StackBoardSection` types conform to, _regardless_ of their generic parameters.
 Through this abstraction, the framework can:

-- Dynamically recognize whether a view acts as a section
+- Dynamically recognize whether a view acts as a section.
-- Recursively extract the section’s children
+- Recursively extract the section’s children.
-- Preserve runtime behavior without depending on exact generic instantiations
+- Preserve runtime behavior without depending on exact generic instantiations.

 ```swift
 protocol StackBoardSectionSource: View {